merely-useful/py-rse/py-rse/narrative.md

 this chapter should package up all the code developed in the previous chapters as a complete Zipf's Law package.

-### Chapter 15: Publishing
+### Chapter 16: Publishing

-This lesson could consider (hypothetically) where the results, data and code from the Zipf's Law analysis could be published.
+This lesson should consider (hypothetically) where the results, data and code from the Zipf's Law analysis could be published.